 This module can be taken as a stand-alone assessed or non-assessed course.

-Entry requirements - BSc or equivalent professional degree in a relevant subject area (biomedical or medical)
+Entry requirements - BSc or equivalent professional degree in a relevant subject area (biomedical or medical) and clinical experience.

 Please contact Dr Mike Newnham for further information.